You are welcome here.

 ASAP is the largest organization of asylum seekers in the United States.
 Members receive time-sensitive immigration updates and work together for change.

-USCIS has resumed making decisions on some asylum cases again, except for cases of asylum seekers from 40 countries which will remain paused.
+USCIS has resumed making decisions on some asylum cases again.
+However, cases of asylum seekers from 40 countries will remain paused.
 Previously, USCIS had paused all asylum decisions for individuals from any country.

 The U.S. government is trying to end TPS for some countries, and immigrants are challenging the government’s actions in multiple lawsuits.
 The Supreme Court will hear arguments on the lawsuits about TPS for Haiti and Syria in April 2026, and it will likely make a decision by early July 2026.
 The decision could affect not only TPS for Haiti and Syria, but also TPS for other countries as well.
 See updates for each country with Temporary Protected Status (TPS).